 Have you ever seen the show, Hoarders?
 It’s very sobering.
 It shows people who have allowed things to take over their lives.
 Hoarders surround themselves with stuff—whether it be things, animals, you name it.
 The emotional attachments to their stuff prevents them from letting go.
 They feel safe.
 Unfortunately, hoarded stuff stagnates, and it can bring distress, disease, and decay of homes and relationships.

-When I speak of abundance, I’m not talking about abundance in the sense of acquiring more and more and more.
+When I speak of abundance, I’m not talking about abundance in the sense of acquiring more and more and mo.
 That’s the definition of consumerism.
 Nor am I talking about hoarding possessions in an attempt to find security or to meet emotional needs.
 Rather, I am talking about living our lives with the knowledge that God is sufficient to meet all of our needs—physical and emotional.
 Managing His resources according to His will is enough.
 We don’t have to fall prey to consumerism.

 Two anonymous women, known only as the Two Listeners, wrote a devotional titled, God Calling.
 In it, they write: